Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 This is a limited performance analysis of the recently popularized [[1](https://www.phoronix.com/news/Intel-AVX-512-Quicksort-Numpy)] Intel AVX-512 sort implementation.

 Bias disclaimer.
-The author of this analysis is the author of the ipn family of sort implementations.
+The author of this analysis is the author of ipnsort.

 The words sort implementation and sort algorithm, are expressly *not* used interchangeably.
 Practically all modern implementations are hybrids, using multiple sort algorithms.
 As such, the words 'sort algorithm' will only be used to talk about the algorithmic nature of specific building blocks.

-Graphs with logarithmic axis are marked as such, these are primarily useful to examine the change of a property, *not* it's absolute values.
+Graphs with logarithmic axis are marked as such, these are primarily useful to examine the change of a property, *not* its absolute values.

 ## Benchmarks